mikependon/RepoDB.NET/_posts/2020-09-20-repodb-version-release-fsharp-classhandler.md

 var people = connection.QueryAll<Person>();
 ```

 Moving forward, you can use the same model for as long it defines the characteristics of the records.
-Below is the code that queries the `Supplier` and the `Customer` table using the person model.
+Below is the code that queries the `Supplier` and the `Customer` table using the same `Person` model.

 ```csharp
 var customers = connection.QueryAll<Person>("Customer");